Test in a live environment

 pd.saveAs(Paths.get("assets/secured.pdf"));

-For stamping digital signatures on the actual file, you can see this code examples page.
+For stamping digital signatures on the actual file, you can see this detailed code example for PDF signatures.

 IronPDF is a versatile library as it can be seen from the above code examples as well.
 It is quite simple but yet a very powerful PDF generation and manipulation tool.
 This helps developers to easily integrate all PDF functionalities in a single Java application program.

-IronPDF is free for single development and provides a free trial to test out its complete functionality without a watermark.
-However, for commercial use, it should be licensed.
+IronPDF is free for single development and provides a free trial license without a watermark to test out its complete functionality.
+However, for commercial use, it should be licensed with IronPDF.

-Lastly, IronPDF offers a special promotion in which developers can buy all five Iron Software products for the price of two licenses.
+Lastly, IronPDF offers a special promotion to purchase Iron Software suites in which developers can buy all five Iron Software products for the price of two licenses.